captbaritone/eel-wasm/README.md

 # Project Status (Alpha)

-This project is fully functional according to its test suite, but has yet to be tested in a real environment.
-The next step will be to adapt [Butterchurn](https://github.com/jberg/butterchurn) to use it instead of it’s current EEL → JavaScript compiler.
-I suspect that this will reveal some bugs.
+This project is fully functional according to its test suite, but has not yet been shipped to any real users.
+We are [currently working](https://github.com/jberg/butterchurn/pull/35) on getting [Butterchurn](https://github.com/jberg/butterchurn) to use it instead of it’s current EEL → JavaScript compiler.

 # Motivation